MRCWirtz/astrotools/doc/source/tutorial.rst

 Module gamale.py
 =====================

-Now we want to sample 3000 cosmic ray events following this dipole distribution.
 The gamale module is a tool for handling galactic magnetic field lenses.
 The lenses can be created with the lens-factory: https://git.rwth-aachen.de/astro/lens-factory Lenses provide information of the deflection of cosmic rays, consisting of matrices mapping a cosmic ray's extragalactic origin to the observed direction on earth (matrices of shape Npix x Npix).
 Individual matrices ('lens parts') represent the deflection of